Stock FJ cruiser wheel sizes

 Owners with 6" lift can use lots of this but have a bit more play on how wide they can go because of their higher front end

-Right off i'd like to say that wheel sizes are measured from inside the wheel lip. so take a tape measure to a 16x8 wheel and you'll notice from outside to outside both ways it will actually measure around 17x9. inside lip to inside lip is 16x8.
+So take a tape measure to a 16x8 wheel and you'll notice from outside to outside it will actually measure around 17x9. inside lip to inside lip is 16x8.

 The reason i'm pointing this out first is because of how the 2 methods of backspacing and offest are measured.

 Backspacing can always be measured by putting a straight edge against the inside of the wheel and measuring from the inside of the hub.

 How to measure backspace(Borrowed from TCao) pretty sure he's measuring a stock wheel 4.84"

 To measure Offset you need a metric tape measure. so run the straightedge along the inside of the wheel just like measuring backspace. then take that number and subtract half the wheel width.
 Your answer can be a negative number of course.

 You can always figure out one # if you have the other.
 For example: